THE WINDSOR INTERNATIONAL WRITERS MANDATE

 Based on that premise, the WIW makes every effort to promote the craft of writing and advancing skills in accuracy and properly researching a story; using ethics and morals when writing; and taking care to preserve the dignity of any culture, heritage, or group of people.

 Windsor is a magnificent tapestry of over two hundred and forty ethnic groups that live in peace.
 We are known for valuing and respecting our diverse population through our festivals and restaurants.
 We are also known throughout the world for our plethora of brilliant writers – Nino Ricci, the late Alistair MacLeod, the late Christopher Curtis, all major literary award winners – the Booker, the Giller, the Governor General’s award to name a few.
 We have eight publishing houses in town, including the famous Biblioasis and Black Moss Press.
-One writer, Robin Martin, is a children’s writer whose books are in the curriculum of over 194 countries.

 We are a community deeply embedded in the narrative from recording our stories to developing and sharing our personal perspectives in both fiction and non-fiction.
 We are strong participants who, through the written word, actively contribute, enriching our community each and every day.